 If you work in the healthcare environment, you know that you must carefully dispose of hazardous waste.
 First, you must decide if the waste that you are managing is a hazardous waste (HW), and then you must make certain that you dispose of the HW properly.
 With so many types of hazardous waste, it can get confusing.
-This blog will discuss the types of listed hazardous wastes found in healthcare, with an emphasis on hazardous waste pharmaceuticals (HWP), the most common type managed in healthcare.
+This blog post will discuss the types of listed hazardous wastes found in healthcare, with an emphasis on hazardous waste pharmaceuticals (HWP), the most common type managed in healthcare.

 EPA Hazardous Waste:

 - Hazardous Waste is waste that is dangerous or potentially harmful to our health or the environment and is defined by the EPA.1

 - Hazardous wastes can be liquids, solids, gases, or sludges.

 - Listed Wastes are wastes that EPA has determined are hazardous.

 - F-list: Wastes from common manufacturing and industrial processes